ClusterHQ/flocker/docs/control/administering/debugging.rst

 Logging
 -------

-Flocker processes use `eliot`_ for logging.
+Flocker processes use the `Eliot`_ framework for logging.
+Eliot structures logs as a tree of actions, which means given an error you can see what Flocker actions caused the errors by finding the other messages in the tree.
+The tree of actions can also span processes; thus you can trace API calls from within the Docker plugin and see the effects in the control service logs.
-These logs can be rendered as an ASCII tree using `eliottree`_.
+Messages can be rendered into a human-readable tree using the `eliot-tree`_ command-line tool, which is pre-installed with Flocker.
+Eliot also includes a tool called ``eliot-prettyprint`` which renders messages into a more human-readable format but does not present them in a tree structure.

 Logs from the Docker containers can be viewed using `the Docker CLI <https://docs.docker.com/reference/commandline/cli/#logs>`_.